hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

             myjobscript.slurm

 The node in this partition is of the same type as those in the ``interactive`` partition except that its A100 GPU is not divided into smaller instances.
+Note that you can only have a single ``gpu_a100_debug`` job in the queue at any time.